 Beautifully rural, with rolling hills, stone villages, winter walks and a beer by the roaring fire in a local pub, but with easy accessibility from London.

 It is also becoming a foodie capital of the country with amazing pubs, restaurants and cafes popping up all over the region.
 Whether you fancy a good walk, pub lunch, or a pamper at a spa, there is no better place than The Cotswolds.

-The Cotswolds straddles five counties, and although the vast proportion of it is within Oxfordshire and Gloucestershire, it even goes as far north as south Warwickshire, and touches the edges of Worcestershire and Wiltshire too.
-I visited The Cotswolds this September for a weekend break away with my mum and step-daughter, and we stayed at De Vere Cotswold Water Park during our staycation.
+The Cotswolds straddles five counties, and although the vast proportion of it is within Oxfordshire and Gloucestershire, it even goes as far north as south Warwickshire and touches the edges of Worcestershire and Wiltshire too.

 READ MORE: Packing Guide for The Cotswolds